KristinaPreuer/DeepSynergy/README.md

 http://shiny.bioinf.jku.at/DeepSynergy/

 # Citation
-If you used our work helpful and the provided data helpful please cite:
+If you used our work helpful and the provided data helpful please cite:<br>
 K Preuer, RPI Lewis, S Hochreiter, A Bender, KC Bulusu, G Klambauer.
 2017.
 DeepSynergy: predicting anti-cancer drug synergy with Deep Learning.
 Bioinformatics. btx806